Science Journalism Workshop to Launch at IAS

 Siobhan Roberts is a Canadian author and science journalist, and a frequent Director’s Visitor at IAS, where she wrote her most recent book, Genius at Play: The Curious Mind of John Horton Conway.
 She is a regular contributor to the New York Times, covering mostly mathematics and related realms; she wrote a profile of the applied mathematician Ingrid Daubechies for the New York Times Magazine.
 Roberts is working on a biography of the group theorist and mathematical logician Verena Huber-Dyson, which is forthcoming from Pantheon.
 Among other awards, she is a recipient of the Euler Prize for expanding the public’s view of mathematics.

 Funding is provided for meals, lodging, program costs, and travel to and from Princeton.
-The workshop is funded through the generous financial support of the Simons Foundation and the Institute for Advanced Study.
+The workshop is funded through the generous financial support of the Simons Foundation, Rita Allen Foundation, and the Institute for Advanced Study.

 Questions?
 Email firstname.lastname@example.org